dPys/PyNets/README.md

 2. Viewing outputs:\
 PyNets outputs network metrics into text files and pickled pandas dataframes within the same subject folder in which the initial image or time-series was fed into the workflow.
-To open the pickled pandas dataframes, you can:
+To open the pickled pandas dataframes from within the interpreter, you can:
 ```python
 import pandas as pd
 ##Assign pickle path for the covariance (as opposed to the sparse inverse covariance net)